 The RCA shall review the uniqueness of the Chinese and English names and distinguished name of Sub-CAs.
-When the same name or identifier is registered by more than one Sub-CAs, the name or identifier will be assigned to the first applicant.
+When the same name or identifier was already registered by other Sub-CAs, the name or identifier will be assigned to the first applicant.